 Posted By admin On March 12, 2010 @ 3:38 pm In | Comments Disabled

 Communities for Public Education Reform (CPER) is a is a national funder collaborative that supports grassroots community-driven efforts working to guarantee educational excellence, equity and opportunity.
 CPER is a project of Public Interest Projects (PIP), a 501(c)(3) public charity.

-Launched in 2007, CPER has raised and invested $34M from 77 national and local member donors, supporting 140 grassroots groups in six sites (California, Chicago, Colorado, Mississippi, New Jersey and Southeastern Pennsylvania) and in national coalitions.
+Launched in 2007, CPER has raised and invested $34M from 76 national and local member donors, supporting 140 grassroots groups in six sites (California, Chicago, Colorado, Mississippi, New Jersey and Southeastern Pennsylvania) and in national coalitions.
 In each locale, CPER supports a network of grassroots, community-based organizations who work in alliance with local funders and advocacy, research and litigation partners to advance equity and excellence-driven reforms.
-Click here for a listing of CPER donors since 2007.

 CPER provides partners with a range of tailored capacity, TA, and peer learning supports, all driven by grantees’ organizational and campaign needs.
 In 2013 alone, CPER provided $650K in supplemental capacity supports across the network, building strength in strategic communications, fundraising, issue analysis, leadership development and organizational infrastructure.
 CPER’s complementary “rapid response” supports allow groups to seize real-time opportunities for advancing campaigns.
 Staff work closely with grantees to ascertain needs, identify training opportunities and providers, and facilitate peer learning exchange.